Biblical Theology

 Listen to this article

-In conclusion, Judges 18:31 highlights the departure from true worship in Israel during the time of the judges.
-The incident serves as a reminder to remain faithful to God, avoid idolatry, and be vigilant against compromise in our own lives.
+In conclusion, Judges 18:31 highlights the departure from true worship in Israel during the time of the judges and serves as a timeless call to remain faithful, reject idolatry, and guard against compromise in our own lives.

 Share this: